Traditional Bridge Mode

 - A switch receiving a tagged frame on a trunk port places that frame in the VLAN identified by the 802.1Q tag.

 A bridge in traditional mode has no concept of trunks, just tagged or untagged frames.
-With a trunk of 200 VLANs, there would need to be 199 bridges, each containing a tagged physical interface, and one bridge containing the native untagged VLAN.
+With a trunk of 200 VLANs, there needs to be 199 bridges, each containing a tagged physical interface, and one bridge containing the native untagged VLAN.

 To create the above example: